 - Joey refuses to do his homework.
 You have tried to force him in the past, but he gets very obstinate.
 So, focus on what you control.
 Shut down all the toys, TV, and video games before Joey gets home.
 Let him know he can take as long as he wants…but there’s no fun until the homework is done.

 See how simple this can be!
 Instead of trying to control your kid’s actions, you focus on controlling the environment in response to your children’s choices.
 This enables your kids to learn from their choices and releases you from trying to force or demand behavior.

 Notice how this reflects the reality of life.
 No one stops us from speeding, but yet there is a consequence when we do.
 No one stops us from going over our cell phone minutes, but we pay a price when we do.
 No one says you can’t show up late for work, but when you do, you may find yourself looking for a new job.

 Reality: Life doesn’t control our actions.
 We do.
 And yet, life does give us consequences for our choices.
 You want the same for your kids at home…so that they are prepared for life.

-When you really get this approach, you expand your power as a parent.
+When you get this approach, you expand your power as a parent.
 You move into a world where you focus on teaching your kids rather than controlling them.
 This will revolutionize how you deal with your kids, and get you out of the world where you use endless words to try to manage behavior.
 Words will not teach the lessons you want to teach.
 Consequences will.
-And you control all the consequences that are really important to your kids.
+And you control all the consequences that are important to your kids.